Deploy Folder Redirection with Offline Files

 In the Properties dialog box, from the Setting box, select Basic - Redirect everyone’s folder to the same location.

-To apply Folder Redirection to client computers running Windows XP or Windows Server 2003, select the Settings tab and select the Also apply redirection policy to Windows 2000, Windows 2000 Server, Windows XP, and Windows Server 2003 operating systems checkbox.
+To apply Folder Redirection to client computers that run Windows XP or Windows Server 2003, select the Settings tab and then select the Also apply redirection policy to Windows 2000, Windows 2000 Server, Windows XP, and Windows Server 2003 operating systems checkbox.

-In the Target folder location section, select Create a folder for each user under the root path and then in the Root Path box, type the path to the file share storing redirected folders, for example: \\fs1.corp.contoso.com\users$
+In the Target folder location section, select Create a folder for each user under the root path and then in the Root Path box, enter the path to the file share that stores the redirected folders, for example: \\

 Select OK, and then select Yes in the Warning dialog box.

-Once you have completed configuring the Folder Redirection Group Policy settings, the next step is to enable the GPO, permitting it to be applied to affected users.
+After you finish configuring the Folder Redirection Group Policy settings, the next step is to enable the GPO.
+This change allows the GPO to be applied to affected users.

 If you plan to implement primary computer support or other policy settings, do so now, before you enable the GPO.
 This prevents user data from being copied to non-primary computers before primary computer support is enabled.